Polymer/old-docs-site/docs/start/tutorial/step-3.md

 In this section you'll learn about:

--   Data binding.
+-   Using data binding.
--   Published properties.
+-   Publishing properties.

 ### Edit post-list.html